rbb-data/iframe-sizer-script/README.md

 If `height` is set to `'full'`, then further options are available:

-- `only-resize-below-breakpoint` _number_ If set the script will only run if the window width is below this number
+- `onlyResizeBelowBreakpoint` _number_ If set the script will only run if the window width is below this number
-- `min-height` _number_ The minimum height of the iframe
+- `minHeight` _number_ The minimum height of the iframe
-- `max-height` _number_ The maximum height of the iframe
+- `maxHeight` _number_ The maximum height of the iframe